rpatterson/feed-archiver/README.rst

    The `lmxl special string object`_ that contains the URL of the specific enclosure.
    Can be used to access the specific enclosure element.

-#. ``basename=str``
+#. ``enclosure_path=pathlib.Path``

-  The best guess at the most correct file basename, including the suffix or extension, for the given enclosure.
+   The path to the enclosure in the archive as a `Python pathlib.Path`_ object with the best guess at the most correct file basename, including the suffix or extension, for the given enclosure.
 This suffix takes into account the suffix from the enclosure URL, the ``Content-Type`` header of the response to the enclosure URL request, and finally the value of any ``type`` attribute of the enclosure element XML.

 #. ``match=re.Match``